 We fight claimants’ cases as part of the social struggle against injustice and exploitation.
 So when we win a victory – like over-turning a sanction for example – it’s really useful to publicise this.
 Sometimes it’s also useful to highlight a particular injustice and how people can fight against it.
 When we write such articles, e.g. on our website or facebook, we do so anonymously, we don’t use names, or any other details which would make it easy for people to be identified.
 This is integral to how we support people, and to how the drop-in works, but if you have any concerns, please do ask.
 And if your particular situation means any publicity, even anonymous, may be harmful, do tell us and we will respect that.

-DATA PROTECTION If your case is ongoing then we would like to ask your permission to store some information, this is kept secure, and of course you can access it and, if you wish, take it away or have it deleted at any time.
+If your case is ongoing then we need to ask your permission to store some information.
+This is kept secure, you can access it, have it deleted at any time and, if you wish, take it away with you.

-OPENING DATES The drop-in normally runs 12 noon – 3pm every Tuesday of the year, except Xmas and New Year – the exact dates are usually published on our website and/or Facebook in December.
+OPENING DATES The drop-in normally runs 12 noon – 3 pm every Tuesday, except Xmas and New Year – the exact dates are usually published on our website and/or Facebook in December.

-DROP-IN LOCATION Autonomous Centre of Edinburgh (ACE), 17 West Montgomery Place, Edinburgh EH7 5HA (shop with mural on junction with Brunswick Road).
-Buses to Elm Row or to Leith Walk by MacDonald Rd/ Brunswick Road.
-Or buses to Leopold Place on London Road.
+DROP-IN LOCATION Autonomous Centre of Edinburgh (ACE), 17 West Montgomery Place, Edinburgh EH7 5HA (shop with mural on junction with Brunswick Rd).
+Buses to Elm Row or to Leith Walk by MacDonald Rd/ Brunswick Rd.
+Or buses to Leopold Pl on London Rd.

-ACCESS ACE is on the ground floor and is wheel-chair accessible (slight incline at front door).
-We practise a Safer Spaces policy during the drop-in.
-If you’d like to find out more about this, go to the ACE website.
+ACCESS ACE is all on one level and wheelchair accessible (slight incline at front door).
+We practise a Safer Spaces policy at all times.